 To me, the King Arthur legend strikes responsive chords that are just as contemporarily important today as they have been in any age.
 It projects an ageless symbolism that everyone enjoys and relates to because they recognise aspects of their own personality within it.
 Even Star Wars’ used it to good effect!”.

-The Exhibition is a collection of gripping stories told against a background of clashing cultures and religious ideas all illuminated by great works of art and poetry.
+The legend is a collection of gripping stories told against a background of clashing cultures and religious ideas all illuminated by great works of art, music and poetry.